spodilapu-ut/telostouchtask/readme.md

 # Telos Task

-Task 1 is done using JavaScript's built in function filter

-Task 2:
-    * removed the async keyword as we are using then promises.
-Could have convert
-# Telos Task

 **Done**

 Task 1 is done using JavaScript's built in function filter

 Task 2:

 - added module.exports to remove syntactical errors
 - removed the async keyword as we are using then promises.
 Could have converted them to await but there is a dependency on each function
 - update put from the messagesMap to set
 - added httpStatus code for the successful response
 -

 **Pending**:

 - Mocking the database for the integration testing using sinon spies
 - Testing promises using chai expect